 I may say that with this series I transcended the position of an observer that is simply taking photographs and even of the one that is taking photographs and processing them trying to show the world he sees.
-In these series I am the one who takes the image from the outside world and totally transforms it to suit me and my vision 100%.
+In this series, I am the one who takes the image from the outside world and totally transforms it to suit me and my vision 100%.

 While working on these images I felt like instead of the building I was photographing I would put myself in front of the camera and tripod, though not my apparent self, but the one that cannot be seen with naked eye.
 It is probably very hard to explain all the things these images contain, this is why they are much more important for me than will ever be for anyone else who will see them.

-This process could be called “self-(en)visionography” and I think with this term I can cover very much of what this study is.
+This process could be called “self-(en)Vsionography” and I think with this term I can cover very much of what this study is.

-I had in mind at some point to do a series of self portraits telling a story, but in the end I realized that I could do this much better using these buildings instead of myself.
-And it worked, because I identified myself totally with my subjects with the result that they were able to tell the story much better that I could ever do it.
+I had in mind at some point to do a series of self-portraits telling a story, but in the end, I realized that I could do this much better using these buildings instead of myself.
+And it worked because I identified myself totally with my subjects with the result that they were able to tell the story much better than I could ever do it.
 I’m not going to interpret or give details about my thoughts behind these images, I think more important is the result, but I am wondering what Mr. Jung would have to say about this series.

-Now, leaving the (en)visionographic side, let me talk about more earthy things, like processing aspects.
+Now, leaving the (en)visionographic side, let me talk about more earthly things, like processing aspects.

 Exposure and EXIF